masx200/koa-stream-etag/README.md

 ### `sizelimit`

-'sizelimit'.Its unit is byte.If the size of the stream is smaller than the'sizelimit', the etag response header will be generated,by converting stream to buffer for etag calculation.
+Its unit is byte.If the size of the stream is smaller than the'sizelimit', the etag response header will be generated,by converting stream to buffer for etag calculation.

 ## Example